stnoh/ImageNet128_Scripts/README.md

 # Scripts for generating a CIFAR-style ImageNet128 dataset

 ## Introduction:
 Based on the [code](https://github.com/PatrykChrabaszcz/Imagenet32_Scripts) for generating ImageNet32 and ImageNet64.
 This code has been optimized and you will be able to generate ImageNet128 on a machine with at least 64 GB RAM.
+Following the original code, the 'box' algorithm is used by default for resizing images.

 ## Example
-- Download and ectract the [dataset](http://www.image-net.org/challenges/LSVRC/2012/nonpub-downloads)
+- Download and extract the [ImageNet dataset](http://www.image-net.org/challenges/LSVRC/2012/nonpub-downloads)
 - Resize the images to 128x128:
   ```sh
   python3 image_resizer_imagenet.py -i ~/datasets/ImageNet/ILSVRC2012_img_train -o ~/datasets/ImageNet/ILSVRC2012_img_train_128